NREL/infrasys/docs/explanation/time_series.md

   is likely to happen on an HPC compute node, set this parameter to an alternate location (such as `/tmp/scratch` on NREL's HPC systems).

+There are three possible things that will happen with the storage class:

+1. we create a file on-disk on a temporary location that will be erased (if the user did not serialize the system) once the process exit.
+2. we create a file on a folder that is provided by the user.
+In this case, we check if the default file name exist in that folder.
+If so, we raise a warning else we create the file in the provided location.
+3. we create an in-memory representation and it never gets written to disk and it gets wiped once the process exit.

+The only time we preserve the storage is when we call `system.to_json` or `system.convert_storage`

 Refer to the [Time Series API](#time-series-api) for more information.